 Notes:

-- When doubling the recipe, double all the ingredients but don’t double the liquid and keep the cooking time the same.
+- When doubling the recipe, double everything except the liquid.
+Keep the cooking time the same.

 Nutrition Information